 These lessons can be applied in any industry looking to reach consumers on digital platforms.
 Read on below!

 Our pandemic quickly showed us that staying informed about how your audience – and the general public!
-Interacting, browsing, and buying is essential to make sure you’re using resources in the right place.
+Interacting, browsing, and buying is essential to ensure you’re using resources in the right place.

 Your company’s average number of likes per day has decreased by 20% from last year; however, one critical insight is giving us hope– an increase in traffic during off-peak times points to undiscovered opportunities waiting just around the corner.

-Your mobile-only graphic might have been a killer post in 2019, but next year will see the trend shift to 50% of people using desktop or laptops.
-This means that creative spending is going in the wrong place, and you need to reconsider your strategy accordingly.
+Your mobile-only graphic might have been a killer post in 2019, but next year will see the trend shift to 50% of people using desktops or laptops.
+Unfortunately, this means that creative spending is going in the wrong place, and you need to reconsider your digital strategy accordingly.

-For many businesses, the digital landscape they were working with in 2020/2021 was entirely new.
-And while that meant an opportunity for growth and innovation through data mining and analysis, it also came with a sense of uncertainty about what kind of marketing would work best to reach certain audiences – especially when existing patterns seemed not to be connecting at all as before.
+For many businesses, the digital landscape they were working within 2020/2021 was entirely new.
+And while that meant an opportunity for growth and innovation through data mining and analysis, it also came with a sense of uncertainty about what kind of marketing would work best to reach specific audiences – especially when existing patterns seemed not to be connecting at all as before.

-These data are useful to make a marketing plan and take the right steps to see more success.
+These data are helpful to make a marketing plan and take the proper steps to see more success.

-Researchers at Business X used Google Trends to determine where the industry focused on buying up cheaper or unwanted stock.
-They found out what other companies are ordering by talking to suppliers and couriers.
+Researchers at Business X used Google Trends to determine where the industry focused on buying cheaper or unwanted stock.
+Next, they found out what other companies were ordering by talking to suppliers and couriers.
 This helped them figure out what products their competitors sell.
 They could then focus more on other things while still knowing about one company’s products versus another.

 Business X can be successful if they use the available data and stay responsive to a changing environment.
-It sounds like a smart idea!
+It sounds like a brilliant idea!